Jakub Mazur

 Compressing Images with K-Means Clustering

-May 24, 2026 (about 15 hours ago)
+May 24, 2026 (3 days ago)

 0

-That is why compression matters - instead of storing every detail exactly as it was captured, we look for ways to represent the same information using less space.
+That is why compression matters: instead of storing every detail exactly as it was captured, we look for ways to represent the same information using less space.
 Images are one of the media types that can be compressed, and in this post I'll explain one simple method to do so.

-Compression by reducing the palette
+Compression by Reducing the Palette

 Same image, fewer colors